jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/idl.md

 ### Arrays

-:heavy_check_mark: An IDL array shall be mapped to a C# array of the mapped element type or to a C# `class` offering an interface compatible with that of a C# native array of the mapped element type.
+:white_check_mark: An IDL array shall be mapped to a C# array of the mapped element type or to a C# `class` offering an interface compatible with that of a C# native array of the mapped element type.

-:heavy_check_mark: In the mapping, everywhere the array type is needed, an array or an equivalent class of the mapped element type shall be used.
+:white_check_mark: In the mapping, everywhere the array type is needed, an array or an equivalent class of the mapped element type shall be used.

 :x: The bounds for the array shall be checked by the setter of the corresponding property and a `System.ArgumentOutOfRangeException` shall be raised if a bounds violation occurs.

 ### Naming Data Types

-:heavy_check_mark: C# does not have a `typedef` construct; therefore, the declaration of types using `typedef` in IDL shall not result in the creation of any C# type.
+:white_check_mark: C# does not have a `typedef` construct; therefore, the declaration of types using `typedef` in IDL shall not result in the creation of any C# type.
 Instead, the use of an IDL `typedef` type shall be replaced with the type referenced by the `typedef` statement.
 For nested `typedef`s, the `typedef`ed type shall be replaced with the original type in the sequence of `typedef` statements.